-GSM Global System for Mobile Communications: This is the current radio/telephone network.
+GSM Global System for Mobile Communications: This is the current radio/telephone standard in Europe and many other countries except Japan and the United network.

 States.

 Hub A common connection point for devices, such as computers and printers, in a providing local service when the Telecommunications Act of 1996 was enacted.
 Compare with CLEC, a company that competes with the already established local telephone business.